scinos/scinos-blog-11ty/src/posts/2023-04-08-mastering-yarns-lifecycle-with-hooks.md

                         // https://github.com/yarnpkg/berry/blob/master/packages/yarnpkg-core/sources/Plugin.ts#L144
                         //
                         // After some trial an error, I found that MessageName is _mandatory_ and a it must be a Number.
                         // It will be used to generate an error code like YN0099.
-As far as I know there is no recommendation
+As far as I know there is no
-                        // of what error codes we should use for our custom errors. report.reportError(99, "NODE_OPTIONS is not set");
+                        // recommendation about what error codes we should use for our custom errors. report.reportError(99, "NODE_OPTIONS is not set");
                         return;
                     }